The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Fact #3.
 The majority of FinTech “Unicorns—startups with a valuation of over $1 billion—are based in China and the US.

 Fact #4.
-The most used features of financial applications all over the globe are:
+The most used features in financial application development all over the globe are:

 - money transfers and payments;